fpiped/manifest-mux/README.md

 - `-o, --output FILE`: exact path and filename for the final MKV.
 If omitted, the output is `~/Downloads/<title>.mkv`.
-- `--sample [PERCENT]`: download only the leading percentage while still running normal muxing, subtitle embedding, and validation.
-Without a value, it defaults to 1%.
+- `--sample [SECONDS]`: download only the beginning while still running normal muxing, subtitle embedding, and validation.
+Without a value, it downloads the first 60 seconds.
 - `--debug`: show detailed yt-dlp/ffmpeg diagnostics and preserve temporary files when an error occurs.

-For a quick end-to-end test that downloads approximately the first 1% of a title and verifies the resulting muxed file:
+For a quick end-to-end test that downloads the first 60 seconds and verifies the resulting muxed file:

 ```bash
 uv run manifest-mux download 'https://example.com/it/watch/12015?e=38156' \